umair4younis/MoviesApp/README.md

 .\MoviesApp\MoviesApp\appsettings.json
 .\MoviesApp\MoviesAPI\appsettings.json

+Currently, the solution is set up to use a local MS SQL instance with windows authentication.
+If anything needs to be changed, you will need to edit the "DefaultConnectionString" in the app.settings.json.
 Connection string should have the mentioned the Server=your SQL database server name.
 For example, if your SQL database server name is ABC then the connection string will look like this;

 "DefaultConnection": "Server=ABC;Database=Movies;Trusted_Connection=True;MultipleActiveResultSets=true"